twitchyliquid64/subshard/README.md

 subshard-admin setlistener :5000 #Setup server on port 5000
 ```

 You can do more on the config file directly, which is located at `/etc/subshard/subshard-serv.json`.
 I do not recommend this however, its possible to have an insecure configuration.
+All the fields in the configuration file are documented [here](https://github.com/twitchyliquid64/subshard/blob/master/serv/config.go).

 ### Client